 The Phoenicians and Hebrew people then went on to perform joint ventures in trade, and earned great amounts of gold together.

 At one time the ancestors of today’s Lebanese and Israeli people lived side-by-side in peaceful cooperation that was beneficial to both of them.
 Hopefully that day will come again soon.

-CLOUD: Building Solomon’s Temple, King Hiram, King Solomon
+CLOUD: Building Solomon’s Temple, book banning, King Hiram, King Solomon